-- The device parameters and initialisation data (determined at initialisation time) of the device needing replacement are read in and saved using SIMATIC PDM or HART Communicator.
+- 1. Use SIMATIC PDM to read in and save the device parameters and initialisation data (determined upon initialisation) of the device needing replacement.
 This step is not required if the device has been parameterised with SIMATIC PDM and the data already stored. - 2.
 Fix the positioner in its current position (mechanically or pneumatically). - 3.
 Read and note the current position value from the display of the positioner that is being replaced.
 If the electronics are faulty, find the current position by measurement at the actuator or valve. - 4.
 Dismount the positioner.
 Fit the lever arm of the positioner to the replacement device.
 Mount the replacement device to the fittings.
 Put the transmission ratio selector in the same position as on the faulty device.
-Download the device data and initialisation data from the SIMATIC PDM or the HART communicator. - 5.
-If the actual value displayed does not accord with the value noted from the faulty positioner, set the correct value with the slip clutch.

-6. The positioner is now ready for operation.
+Download the device data and initialisation data from the SIMATIC PDM. - 5.
+If the actual value displayed does not accord with the value noted from the faulty positioner, set the correct value with the slip clutch. - 6.
+The positioner is now ready for operation.